IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Protection from discrimination
 > 31. The right to equality before the law and freedom from discrimination, protected by article 26, requires States to act against discrimination by public and private agencies in all fields.

+> While article 2 limits the scope of the rights to be protected against discrimination to those provided for in the Covenant, article 26 does not specify such limitations.
+That is to say, article 26 provides that **all persons are equal before the law and are entitled to equal protection of the law without discrimination**, and that the law shall **guarantee to all persons equal and effective protection against discrimination** on any of the enumerated grounds.
+In the view of the Committee, article 26 does not merely duplicate the guarantee already provided for in article 2 but provides in itself an autonomous right.
+It prohibits discrimination in law or in fact in any field regulated and protected by public authorities.
+Article 26 is therefore concerned with the obligations imposed on States parties in regard to their legislation and the application thereof. **Thus, when legislation is adopted by a State party, it must comply with the requirement of article 26 that its content should not be discriminatory.** In other words, the application of the principle of non discrimination contained in article 26 is not limited to those rights which are provided for in the Covenant.
+ICCPR GC 18 - p12

 ##### Equality